DigitalRuby/SimpleCache/README.md

 ```

-Only the `RedisConnectionString` is required.
+If the `RedisConnectionString` is empty, no redis cache will be used, an no key change notifications will be sent, preventing auto purge of cache values that are modified.

 For production usage, you should load this from an environment variable.

 ## Usage